mukund109/vow/README.md

 * BUG: freq of freq - "num_rows" duplicate name
 * low priority: can hidden cols be key cols? shouldn't matter
 * check the column names using https://github.com/duckdb/duckdb/blob/master/examples/python/duckdb-python.py#L76
-* need lazy eval in case someone opens a deeply nested sheet, all source sheet queries shouldn't be run
+* need lazy eval in case someone opens a deeply nested table, all source table queries shouldn't be run
-* links to previous sheets
+* links to previous tables
-  * list of previous sheets should not change on sort
+  * list of previous tables should not change on sort
   * browser history can still change

 * changing order of cols
-  * are these preserved when sharing sheet?
+  * are these preserved when sharing table?

 * insert values
 * column summary info